Jaw jerk reflex

-The jaw jerk reflex or the masseter reflex is a stretch reflex used to test the status of a patient's trigeminal nerve (cranial nerve V) and to help distinguish an upper cervical cord compression from lesions that are above the foramen magnum.
+The jaw jerk reflex, or masseter reflex, is a stretch reflex used to test the status of a patient's trigeminal nerve (cranial nerve V) and to help distinguish an upper cervical cord compression from lesions that are above the foramen magnum.
 The mandible—or lower jaw—is tapped at a downward angle just below the lips at the chin while the mouth is held slightly open.
 In response, the masseter muscles will jerk the mandible upwards.
 Normally this reflex is absent or very slight.
 However, in individuals with upper motor neuron lesions the jaw jerk reflex can be quite pronounced.

 The jaw jerk reflex can be classified as a dynamic stretch reflex.
 As with most other reflexes, the response to the stimulus is monosynaptic, with sensory neurons of the trigeminal mesencephalic nucleus sending axons to the trigeminal motor nucleus, which in turn innervates the masseter.
 This reflex is used to judge the integrity of the upper motor neurons projecting to the trigeminal motor nucleus.
 Both the sensory and motor aspects of this reflex are through CN V.

 It is not part of a standard neurological examination.
 It is performed when there are other signs of damage to the trigeminal nerve.